Franco-Prussian War: Eastern campaign

 Following the destruction of the French Army of the Loire, remnants of the Loire army gathered in eastern France to form the Army of the East, commanded by general Charles-Denis Bourbaki.
 In a final attempt to cut the German supply lines in northeast France, Bourbaki's army marched north to attack the Prussian siege of Belfort and relieve the defenders.

 The French troops had a significant advantage (110 thousand soldiers against 40 thousand).
-The French offensive was unexpected for the Germans and began quite successfully.
-By mid-January 1871, the French had reached the Lisaine River, just a few kilometers from the besieged fortress of Belfort.
+The French offensive took the Germans by surprise and by mid-January 1871, the French had reached the Lisaine River, just a few kilometers from the besieged fortress of Belfort.

 In the battle of the Lisaine, Bourbaki's men failed to break through German lines commanded by General August von Werder.
 Bringing in the German 'Southern Army', General von Manteuffel then drove Bourbaki's army into the mountains near the Swiss border.
-Bourbaki attempted to commit suicide, but failed to inflict a fatal wound.
+Bourbaki attempted to commit suicide, though survived his wound.
 Facing annihilation, the last intact French army of 87,000 men (now commanded by General Justin Clinchant) crossed the border and was disarmed and interned by the neutral Swiss near Pontarlier (1 February).

 The besieged fortress of Belfort continued to resist until the signing of the armistice, repelling a German attempt to capture the fortress on 27 January, which was some consolation for the French in this stubborn and unhappy campaign.